Reconstructive microsurgery for breast cancer patients

 Using a woman’s own tissue is a common approach for building a new breast.
-The reconstructed breast can look and feel very natural.
-At CTCA at Midwestern Regional Medical Center, our medical director of reconstructive microsurgery, Dr. Aaron Pelletier, performs an operation called the deep inferior epigastric artery perforator (DIEP) flap for breast reconstruction.
+The reconstructed breast may look and feel more natural.
+One option is an operation called the deep inferior epigastric artery perforator (DIEP) flap for breast reconstruction.
 The procedure removes skin and fat from the lower abdomen while preserving the muscle.

-Women who undergo DIEP flap breast reconstruction typically experience less pain and shorter recovery than other techniques that do not preserve the muscle.
-By minimizing damage to the donor site, abdominal wall integrity and strength can also be maintained.
+Women who undergo DIEP flap breast reconstruction often experience less pain and shorter recovery times than other techniques that do not preserve the muscle.
+By reducing damage to the donor site, abdominal wall integrity and strength may also be maintained.

 What is reconstructive microsurgery?

 With the aid of a high-magnification microscope, our skilled surgeons are able to use a patient’s own tissue to reconstruct parts of the body affected by cancer, known as reconstructive microsurgery.